onap/archived-cli/docs/developer_guide.rst

 #.
 Add the new plug-in class package path into the 'src/main/resources/META-INF/services/org.onap.cli.fw.OnapCommand' file

 #.
 Now the command is ready.
 Build the project by running 'mvn clean install'.
-ONAP CLI framework automatically delivers these commands as part of the ONAP CLI zip file as part of this build.
+OCLIP framework automatically delivers these commands as part of the OCLIP zip file as part of this build.

 #.
-To test this command, run the command 'onap hello-world --name amsterdam'
+To test this command, run the command 'oclip hello-world --name amsterdam'

 As a YAML
 ---------

-All ONAP CLI commands can be implemented as YAML using HTTP profile.
+All OCLIP commands can be implemented as YAML using HTTP profile.

-Follow the steps below to implement new commands in ONAP using YAML:
+Follow the steps below to implement new commands for ONAP using YAML:

 #.
-Install the latest ONAP CLI using the guide :ref:`cli_installation_guide`.
+Install the latest OCLIP using the guide :ref:`cli_installation_guide`.

 #.
-Under the onap-cli-schema folder, add a new YAML file by referring to :ref:`open_cli_schema_version_1_0`.
+Under the open-cli-schema folder, add a new YAML file by referring to :ref:`open_cli_schema_version_1_0`.

 #.
-Use the command 'onap schema-validate' to validate the YAML before testing its functionality.
+Use the command 'oclip schema-validate' to validate the YAML before testing its functionality.

 #.
-Run 'onap schema-refresh' command to take the new YAML file.
+Run 'oclip schema-refresh' command to take the new YAML file.
 We recommended validating the YAML before running this command.

 #.
-To test this command, run the command 'onap CMD-NAME --help'.
+To test this command, run the command 'oclip CMD-NAME --help'.

 Sample YAML
 ~~~~~~~~~~~~